shorebirdtech/website/src/pages/contact.md

 Shorebird [Discord](https://discord.gg/shorebird) is the fastest way to get support.

-Paying Shorebird customers are eligable for private support via a private Discord channel.
+Paying Shorebird customers are eligible for private support via a private Discord channel.
 Ask any Shorebird team member for access.

 You can also [email us](mailto:contact@shorebird.dev), but we're slower to